Walk Past vs Walk Pass: Which One Is Correct?

 However, there are situations where the two expressions are not interchangeable.
 Pass by can be used in a broader sense to describe any kind of movement beyond a place, while walk past specifically refers to movement on foot.

-For example, to describe a train moving beyond a station without stopping, you could only use pass by:
+For example, to describe a train moving beyond a station without stopping, you should use pass by:

-In this case, walk past would clearly be inappropriate because it implies movement on foot, and a train certainly cannot walk.
+In this case, walk past would clearly be inappropriate because it indicates movement on foot, and a train certainly cannot walk.

 Overall, the choice between pass by and walk past depends on the context of your speech or writing and personal style preferences.
 One thing is for sure, though: using walk pass is never correct.